thibaultmg/acm-rag-content/docs/acm/2.15/applications/main.md

-- Install the Ansible Automation Platform Resource Operator to connect Ansible Automation Platform jobs to the lifecycle of Git subscriptions. **Best practice:** The Ansible Automation Platform job template should be idempotent.
+- Install the Ansible Automation Platform Resource Operator to connect Ansible Automation Platform jobs to the lifecycle of Git subscriptions.
+Make sure the Ansible Automation Platform job template is idempotent.

+- You can install the Ansible Automation Platform Resource Operator on a different cluster than the hub cluster.
+If you install the Ansible Automation Platform Resource Operator on the hub cluster, the operator must be the same version as the Ansible Automation Platform Tower.

 - Check `PROMPT ON LAUNCH` on the template for both `INVENTORY` and `EXTRA VARIABLES`.
 See Job templates for more information.